-- B. Assessing and verifying communication capabilities Include a procedure for assessing communication capabilities and a plan for dealing with failures of various systems. - C. Transferring control away from ERCOT Acknowledge that, in the event of a Partial Blackout or Blackout, the TO will have ERCOT's authority to bring Generation Resources On-Line and serve Load.
-The TO should note that it may not be possible for ERCOT to communicate this transfer of authority and that the transfer can be assumed, once a Partial Blackout or Blackout condition has been identified. - D. Starting the Black Start Generation Resources Primarily rely on contracted Black Start Generation Resources in restoring the ERCOT System.
-However, the TO Black Start plan should also account for non-contracted Black Start Resource capabilities and, if possible, incorporate these Resources. - E. Building stable Island(s) Primarily focus on building stable Islands with the ultimate goal of reaching synchronization points.
-TO Black Start plans should also consider that while larger Islands are more stable they might be more difficult to synchronize with neighboring Islands.
-The TO's Black Start plan should contain instructions for adding Load and Generation Resources within the Island. - F. Reaching synchronization points Focus on restoring the ERCOT System and not restoring service to customers.
-The primary focus of the TO Black Start plan should be on building a stable Island that reaches a designated synchronization point. - G. Synchronizing Islands TOs shall contact ERCOT when Islands are ready to be synchronized.
+- A. Identifying the Partial Blackout or Blackout event Clearly state how a Partial Blackout or Blackout event will be recognized. - B. Transferring control away from ERCOT Acknowledge that, in the event of a partial Blackout or Blackout, the TO will have ERCOT's authority to bring Generation Resources On-Line and serve Load.
+The TO should note that it may not be possible for ERCOT to communicate this transfer of authority and that the transfer can be assumed once a Partial Blackout or Blackout condition has been identified. - C. Verification of condition of Black Start Resources Communications in place to contact Black Start Resources. - D. Maintain acceptable operating voltage and frequency limits during restoration List acceptable operating voltage and frequency limits during restoration. - E. Verification of tie line status List of tie lines and owners. - F. Procedures for off-site power requirements of nuclear power plants, including priority of restoration. - G. Provide off-site power to additional Generation Resources. - H. Provide service to key facilities List key facilities identified by the TO such as essential public services, fuel sources, and military facilities.

+- I. Building stable Island(s) Primarily focus on building stable Islands with the ultimate goal of reaching synchronization points.
+TO Black Start plans should also consider that while larger Islands are more stable, they might be more difficult to synchronize with neighboring Islands.
+The TO's Black Start plan should contain instructions for adding Load and Generation Resources within the Island. - J. Reaching synchronization points Focus on restoring the ERCOT System and not restoring service to Customers.
+The primary focus of the TO Black Start plan should be on building a stable Island that reaches a designated synchronization point. - K. Synchronizing Islands TOs shall contact ERCOT when Islands are ready to be synchronized.
 Actual synchronization will occur with TOs communicating directly with each other.
-ERCOT will coordinate frequency control. - H. Restoring Load after synchronization Note that after synchronization occurs between Islands, ERCOT will direct the further addition of Load and Generation Resources.
-The TO will continue to add Load and Generation Resources at the direction of ERCOT as specified in the Strategy section of this plan. - VII.
-OPERATIONS The TO Black Start plan should address at least the following items and include a subsection for operations of each Island. - A. Generation (Contracted Black Start Resource): - i.
-Blackout Recognition The process a Black Start Resource operator would use to recognize a Partial Blackout or Blackout. - ii.
-System Status Verification The process a Black Start Resource operator would use to determine status of the transmission system.
+ERCOT will coordinate frequency control. - L. Restoring Load after synchronization Note that after synchronization occurs between Islands, ERCOT will direct the further addition of Load and Generation Resources.
+The TO will continue to add Load and Generation Resources at the direction of ERCOT as specified in Section VI, Strategies, of this plan. - VIII.
+OPERATIONS The TO Black Start plan should address at least the following items and include a subsection for operations of each Island.

+A. Generation: